 Much has been written on the subject concerning what occurs immediately after there is a shooting.
 Let’s discuss it from there and even further down the timeline from shooting through investigation and perhaps criminal charges.
 Hopefully, this article proves not only generally interesting but also prompts us to ponder in greater detail our decision to carry a concealed weapon along with the potential consequences of using it.

 Investigations are usually prompted and handled uniformly by different police agencies.
-For sure, different agencies handle things differently, but we can speak generally here.
+For sure, different agencies handle things differently, but we can generally speak here.
 Let’s say someone makes an initial call alerting the police that an incident has occurred.
 This call and communications between the officers are recorded.
 Recordings are made of calls from civilians to the police department as well.
-This is important to remember as these recordings will be preserved and will be reviewed by the police and prosecutors later when deciding if there will be charges filed.
+This is important to remember as these recordings will be preserved and reviewed by the police and prosecutors later when deciding if charges are filed.